 How many of your friends can say they have mastere rescue techniques used by firefighters and EMTs, or experienced the urgency to confidently respond to a critically injured patient?
 Learn how teamwork can make a lifesaving difference!

 This program follows the standards of training in NFPA 1001 (National Fire Protection Association) Standard for Firefighters, and Emergency Medical Technician (EMT) National Standards.
 After age 18, you could become an EMT, apply to paramedic school, and be on the road to future Basic Operations Firefighter Certification at age 21.

-The Fire Science program includes safety, fire behavior, rescue/extrication techniques (including use of the "jaws of life"), communications, and equipment use and maintenance.
+The Fire Science program includes safety, fire behavior, rescue/extrication techniques (including use of the "jaws of life"), communications, and equipment use and maintenance and cell burns.

 CURRICULUM TOPICSThe topics below are among the essential skills for this program.
 This is not a comprehensive list of all available skills and goals, but is provided to show the scope of the curriculum.
 Changes may occur year to year based on industry input, change in focus, or other factors.
 Please contact the program instructor or coordinator for additional information.

 Second Year Curriculum

 - Fire Department Communications

 - Ropes, Webbing, and Knots

 - Structural Search, Victim Removal, and Firefighter Survival

 - Fire Streams